 Approximately 3% of all users account for 40% of the data transferred.
 If there is no tiered pricing, all users would have to pay more to support the necessary infrastructure, and profit margins required by the carriers to operate.

-How do you plan for this change?
+How do you plan for this change (and avoid credit card debt)?
 Simple.

 Most carriers have a web based way that you can check your data usage over the month.
 Try and estimate what you are actually using, so you can be ready to choose a plan that fits your needs.
 If you anticipate great changes – such as a move to another city, perhaps going off to college, you would add in a little usage and see if the next higher tier pricing would be good for you.
 Look at the options that become available to you with your current carrier.
 And of course, explore other carriers.
 This has to get very competitive as it will really shake up the market.